edsonayllon/Stratum-Implementation-For-Pantheon/README.md

 Claymore charges a [1% developer fee](https://github.com/Claymore-Dual/Claymore-Dual-Miner) for ETH mining, which [reportedly increases](https://www.reddit.com/r/EtherMining/wiki/software/apps) with dual mining other currencies.

+Claymore does not seem to be have any software license.

 ### 2.4 Phoenix Miner

 [Phoenix Miner](https://github.com/Phoenix-Miner/PhoenixMiner), like Claymore, is a miner optimized for OpenCL and CUDA cores.
 Phoenix Miner also contains a 1% developer fee.
 This fee is collected by mining with the developer's address [for 35 seconds every 90 minutes](https://github.com/Phoenix-Miner/PhoenixMiner), similar to Claymore.
 During its initial release, Phoenix seemed to do[ slightly better than Claymore in hashrate optimization](https://www.reddit.com/r/EtherMining/comments/7t2sd6/anyone_try_phoenix_miner_apparently_slightly/).

+Phoenix Miner does not seem to be have any software license.

 ### 2.5 Ethminer